dr-maruf/dr-maruf.github.io/content/event/sk-cancer-2025/index.md

 **Venue:** Saskatoon, Saskatchewan, Canada 🇨🇦 · June 2025

-Poster presentation at the 10th Annual Saskatchewan Cancer Research Conference, showcasing performance measurement and analytics work conducted at the Saskatchewan Ministry of Health.
+Poster presentation on ex-vivo cell culture and image based drug efficacy assessment for precision cancer therapy at the 10th Annual Saskatchewan Cancer Research Conference.

 > To add a photo from this conference, place an image file named `featured.jpg` or `featured.png` in this folder (`content/event/sk-cancer-2025/`).